Saurabh-Lakhanpal/web-scraping/README.md

 ### Part 1: Scrape Titles and Preview Text from Mars News

-1. Use Jupyter Notebook to scrape the [Mars News](https://static.bc-edx.com/data/web/mars_news/index.html).
+1. Use Jupyter Notebook to scrape the [Mars News](https://static.bc-edx.com/data/web/mars_news/index.html) webpages.
 2. Use automated browsing to visit the Mars news siteLinks to an external site.
 Inspect the page to identify which elements to scrape.
 By Creating a Beautiful Soup object and use it to extract text elements from the website.
 3. Extract the titles and preview text of the news articles that are scraped.
 Store the scraping results in Python data structures as follows:
    - Each title-and-preview pair in a Python dictionary and, give each dictionary two keys: `title` and `preview`.
 An example is the following: